Kindrad/EAW_Substance_Painter_Resources/README.md

 # How to install temaples and shaders
-Copy files into susbtance asset directoy
+Copy /assets/ files into susbtance user/documents/adobe/Susbtance Painer/assets directory

 or